Inhalte werden geladen ...

 Movement cleaned from top to bottom and in perfect working order.

-This clock is illustrated in various reference books, including:
+The Portefaix pendulum is illustrated in various specialised books, among others:

 Giacomo et Aurélie Wannenes - Les plus belles pendules francaises p.
 312